Updated: Oct 9

 (Clockwise: Bob and Virginia; Orville and Melda; TC and Opal; Guy and Lilly; Dovil and Katherine; Lullis and Bill; Pearl and Estil; Jeanette and Anthony; and Adam and LeEttie.)

 TC and Opal "eloped" to Inez in the neighboring county (and his name is misspelled in the Marriage Register).
 Robert and Virginia were married in Pikeville, some 30 miles from home.
 Estil and Pearl were married by Estil's grandfather, Anderson Hatfield, while LeEttie and Adam were married by local minister, John D. Rife.
 Ester Hopkins married Jeanette and Anthony, Melda and Orville, and Katherine and Dovil at Goody, Kentucky.

 The siblings served as witnesses to the marriage of each other.
-For example, LeEttie and Adam had Earl as a witness; Jeanette and Guy witnessed Melda and Orville's wedding; and Guy and Orville were witnesses for Katherine and Dovil's wedding.
-Guy and Katherine also married siblings in Dovil and Lilly Scott.
+For example, LeEttie and Adam had LeEttie's brother, Earl, as a witness; Jeanette and Guy witnessed Melda and Orville's wedding; and Guy and Orville were witnesses for Katherine and Dovil's wedding.
+Guy and Katherine also married siblings when Katerine married Dovil Scott and Guy married Lilly Scott.

 Whatever the variances in the documentation of their marriages, Jeff and Polly's children found their mates and started their families.
 With the exception of TC and Bill, they were also neighbors, as they raised their families on Blackberry Creek.